Ethical Principles and Publication Policy

 Conflict of Interests

-• In order to prevent conflict of interests, the editors may try not to assign certain people as reviewers of certain manuscripts submitted by some certain authors The editor giving the final decision about a manuscript should ensure that she/he does not have a personal or financial relation with the relevant author(s).
+• In order to prevent conflict of interests, the editors may try not to assign certain people as reviewers of certain manuscripts submitted by certain authors The editor making the final decision about a manuscript should ensure that she/he does not have a personal or financial relation with the relevant author(s).

 • The editorial board of PedPer promises to consider all these possibilities and strive to make the reviewing process as objective as possible.